sagemath/trac_to_gh/Issue 7886.md

 CC:  @wdjoyner @jdemeyer jlopez

 GAP has several functions concerning conjugacy classes of groups.
-It would be nice to have a way to access such functions from Sage.
+This patch include a wrapper for gap conjugacy classes for groups in which they are available and a (kind of) naive fallback method based on TransitiveIdeal for the remaining cases.

+Apply:

+* [attachment:trac_7886_conjugacy_classes_combined.patch]
+* [attachment:trac_7886-conjugacy_classes-review-ts.patch]

 Issue created by migration from https://trac.sagemath.org/ticket/7886